magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 These packages contain instructions that affect the build process and static code output for the generated application bundles.
 By modifying the output code during build time, there is no runtime performance cost associated with changing the storefront behavior.

+The following diagram illustrates the general build process for a basic storefront with no extensions and a storefront that installs an extension.

+![extensibility-overview][]

 This is different from a _plugin architecture_ where the application detects and dispatches plugins as the front end loads in the browser.
 The more plugins you install with this architecture, the slower the application gets as it becomes bloated with overhead processes.